mirzahilmi/mirzahilmi/README.md

 ## ❓ About Me

 📚 &nbsp; Sophomore majoring in Information Technology at Faculty of Computer Science, University of Brawijaya<br>
-📌 &nbsp; Currently working on [UBTV's](https://tv.ub.ac.id) Software Solution and actively involved in other software development projects and competitions as a Backend Engineer<br>
-🔭 &nbsp; Learning more about Distributed System, Cloud Computing and Software Engineering<br>
+📌 &nbsp; Actively building software & integrating open-source LLMs for possible software solutions 🔭 &nbsp; Learning more about Distributed System, Cloud Computing and Software Engineering<br>
 📂 &nbsp; Most of my projects are available on [GitHub](https://github.com/MirzaHilmi?tab=repositories)<br>
 🏄‍♂️ &nbsp; In my free time, I enjoy swimming, adventure and exploring culinary delights!<br>